indexorg/leaf/README.md

 # Leaf

-Leaf0 is a react component system built specifically for WordPress.
+Leaf is a react component system built specifically for WordPress.